 The Strategy should assist in presenting the case for cultural activities to support community life and economic growth and in guiding priorities in a period when resources for maintaining and developing cultural opportunities are under severe pressure.
 Implementation of the Strategy should also be aided by the production of an Annual Review and Action Plan.
-These should be undertaken and prepared by a broadly representative working group, co-ordinated by the Council.
+These should be undertaken and prepared by a broadly representative working group on behalf of the Local Strategic Partnership and, co-ordinated by the Council.
 Implementation of specific, agreed actions would be undertaken by a variety of agencies and organisations working in partnership.